mkstp/tukey/index.md

 That's why people have problems with QWERTY - because it impedes expressiveness, so people that exhibit virtuosity with it don't represent the peak of human potential.
 And I suspect that the 'repertoire' of what you can achieve with a QWERTY keyboard is limited.
 The future requires something better.

 I'm not sure how Tukey will impact the future of art and work.
-But I do argue that to be eligible to participate at the forefront of human expression and productivity, you should learn a new keyboard layout, and it might as well be mine.
+But I do argue that to be eligible to participate at the forefront of human expression and productivity, you should build yourself a mechanical keyboard and learn a new keyboard layout, and it might as well be mine.